OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/objectmodel/requirement-set-1.5/office.context.mailbox.md

 In compose mode you must call the [`saveAsync`](Office.context.mailbox.item.md#saveasyncoptions-callback) method before you can use the `restUrl` member.
 Your app must have **ReadWriteItem** permissions to call the `saveAsync` method.

+> [!NOTE]
-> **Note:** Outlook clients connected to on-premises installations of Exchange 2016 with a custom REST URL configured will return an invalid value for `restUrl`.
+> Outlook clients connected to on-premises installations of Exchange 2016 with a custom REST URL configured will return an invalid value for `restUrl`.

 ##### Type: